ekaxis/zpTFadE/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: to facilitate understanding of the problem
-title: "[file.ext] [bug] brief description of the problem"
+title: "[file.ext] brief description of the problem"
 labels: bug
 assignees: ekaxis